deathook007/Hillsafari-Frontend/README.md

 - Pack your bags.
 We’re going on vacation!

-- That’s exactly what an effective travel website should make you feel.
+That’s exactly what an effective travel website should make you feel.
 It should activate the travel bug with vibrant imagery and vivid copy.
 And while photos can do a lot of the work in inspiring visitors, a travel site can’t accomplish its purpose without great web design.

-- Web design plays a major role in visitors’ first impressions of a business.
+Web design plays a major role in visitors’ first impressions of a business.
 In fact, in one study, when participants were asked why they distrusted a website, 94% of the comments were about design.

 ## Overview
 - The website is made fully responsive without using any framework!

 - Applied all css knowledge without using grids and flexbox.
-Only hard cooded css3 with sass and html5 with beautifull animations.

-- The complete advance css properties to showcase the skills and deep understanding of css3 and npm to reduce size and complexity.

 ## ScreenShots Below👇👇